Spillover Effects in the Presence of Unobserved Networks: Spillover Effects in Multiple Networks

-First, we define the direct effect of a treatment at unit level.
-It is the difference between the potential outcomes under treatment and control, averaging over the conditional distribution of treatment assignment $(G_i, U_i)$.
-Formally, we define the unit level direct effect as
+First, we define the direct effect of a treatment.
+It is the difference between the potential outcomes under treatment and control, averaging over the distribution of treatment assignment $(G_i, U_i)$.
+Formally, we define the {\it average direct effect} (ADE) as follows. \begin{definition}[Average Direct Effect]

-where the summation is over the support $\Delta_i^{gu} = \{(g,u):\Pr(G_i=g, U_i=u) > 0\}.$ It is the weighted average of the causal effects $Y_i(1, g, u) - Y_i(0, g,u)$, which hold the proportions of treated neighbors in the two networks constant.
-Intuitively, this effect quantifies the causal impact of the treatment received by herself.
-In our application, this is the causal effect of a mobilization message received by herself.
-This is why we call this effect to be the {\it direct} effect.
-By averaging over the unit level direct effects, we define the {\it average direct effect} (ADE) to be $ \ADE \ \equiv \ \frac{1}{N} \sum_{i=1}^N \DE_i. $ This quantity is called the expected average treatment effect in \cite{savje2017average}.
+where the support is defined as $\Delta_i^{gu} = \{(g,u):\Pr(G_i=g, U_i=u) > 0\}.$ \end{definition} It is the weighted average of the causal effects, $Y_i(1, g, u) - Y_i(0, g,u)$, which hold the proportions of treated neighbors in the two networks constant.
+Intuitively, this effect quantifies the causal impact of the treatment directly received by herself.
+Thus, the ADE could represent the direct causal effect of the informational message on voting behavior.
+The ADE is a simple extension of the expected average treatment effect \citep{savje2017average} to the two-network settings.
+We keep the term of the {\it direct} effect in order to distinguish it from spillover effects we define next.